-Associate Professor Eguchi Kiyoshi from Kyushu University, delivering a keynote speech.
+Associate Professor Eguchi Kiyoshi from Kyushu University, delivering a keynote speech

-Professor Zhou Bin, Dean of College of Teacher Education of ECNU, gave a keynote speech on the theme of "Core Issues and Choices for Revitalizing Teacher Education".
-Issues such as education and information technology, the types of knowledge produced and disseminated by teachers, and the higher level of teacher education had been analyzed in his provoking elaboration.
+Professor Zhou Bin, Dean of College of Teacher Education of ECNU, gave a keynote speech titled "Core Issues and Choices for Revitalizing Teacher Education".
+Issues such as education and information technology, the types of knowledge produced and disseminated by teachers, and the higher level of teacher education were analyzed in his provoking elaboration.